-But this is partially implemented within the simulator.
+This is partially implemented within the simulator.
 If you connect different disciplines together you will get a warning.
 But the inherited disciplines will not be compatible, only the same disciplines may be inter-connected. ... and you only get a warning not an error.

-5.2.17 3.12 Branches
+5.2.20 3.12 Branches